-- " 1 space per 30m2 of gross floor area - " minimum 50% of car parking spaces provided on site, the balance of car parking spaces may be provided in close proximity to the site where appropriate.
+- " 1 space per 30m2 of gross floor area - w up to 50 percent of car parking spaces may be provided off site, where in close proximity to the site and in accordance with a parking management plan.

-Car parking is provided for Multiple Residential at a rate of 1 space per dwelling unit.
+Car parking is provided for Multiple residential as follows:

+- " at a rate of 1 space per dwelling unit

+- " 1 space for every 4 dwellings for visitor parking

+- " 1 space for car washing.